ehom/pseudo-loc/README.md

 # pseudo_loc

-You can use this command line tool to pseudo-localize your application's user-facing messages to find concatenated messages as well as test the visual layouts for localization friendliness.
+You can use this command line tool to help you identify concatenated messages and check if your visual layouts are localization-friendly.

+Conventional Pseudo-localization contains 3 steps:

+Step 1: **Character Substitution** &mdash; (eg, swapping unaccented for accented characters)

+Step 2: **Text Padding** &mdash; (adding extra chars to the beginning and/or end of each message to simulate the lengthiness of localized text)

+Step 3: **Bracketing** &mdash; adding a character to the beginning and end of each message resource

+This tool only supports Steps 2 and 3.

+`Step 3` is enabled by default while `Step 2` needs to be turned on by specifying the option at the command line.

 ## Overview